Intellectual property

 Potential investors (and potential buyers in the future) will want to make sure that you have taken steps to protect your business-critical IP before they invest (or buy).

-To transfer ownership of certain IP rights to another business, you can use an assignment of intellectual property agreement.
+To transfer ownership of certain IP rights to another business, you can use an Assignment of intellectual property.
 This will ensure that the rights are correctly identified and assigned.
-To licence rights to use your intellectual property you will need an intellectual property licence.
+To licence rights to use your intellectual property you will need an intellectual property licence (eg a Trade mark licence agreement).

 What are the main types of intellectual property?